Spanning Trees and Redistricting: New Methods for Sampling and Validation: Reversible ReCom

 where $w(G) = \sum_{v \in V(G)} w(v)$.

 In this setting, a tree may have multiple edges whose removal separates the vertices into two approximately balanced parts.
+We call an edge $e$ of a tree $T$ an {\em $\epsilon$-balance edge} if its two complementary components have population balance within tolerance $\epsilon$; when $\epsilon = 0$, this is exactly the notion of a balance edge introduced in the main text.

 We modify the algorithm as follows.
 Let $m$ be a global upper bound on the number of $\epsilon$-balance edges that can exist in any tree spanning a double-district-sized subgraph of $G$.
 We will accept a candidate balance edge with probability $1/m$.
 If there are $b$ balance edges in a particular spanning tree $T$, this means there is a probability $1-\frac bm$ that no edge will be chosen, and the proposal will be rejected at this stage.
 Recalculating the transition probability:

 and detailed balance follows as before.
 Because of the rejection probability of $1 - \frac bm$, it is advantageous to find an upper bound $m$ that is close to tight.
-(Certainly one can set $m$ to the total number of edges, but this unnecessarily shrinks the acceptance probability.
-See Appendix~\ref{app:m-bound} for more discussion.)
-However, we caution that unless $m$ is a valid upper bound, this process may not converge to $\pi$.
+Certainly one can set $m$ to the total number of edges, but this unnecessarily shrinks the acceptance probability.
+In practice, we have chosen a large value of $m$, tolerating a high rejection rate in order to be more confident that our bound is globally valid.
+In our Pennsylvania and Virginia runs, for example, the mean value of $m/b$ (where $b$ is the actual observed number of balance edges in a given proposal) is between four and five.

+If the chosen $m$ is not a global upper bound, the process may not converge to $\pi$.
 Even if the number of balance edges is never observed to exceed $m$ in a given run, the resulting limiting distribution is conditioned on never encountering a spanning tree that has more than $m$ balance edges.
-This could differ from $\pi$ in subtle ways.
+This could differ from $\pi$ in subtle ways, an issue that equally impacts \RevReCom and the SMC sampler.